|

 | spi_mock.h | |

 The HAL directory defines a hardware abstraction layer (HAL) which sits between Avionics and the Arduino core platform.
-This layer allows Avionics to be tested via the Native repo on a laptop without any Arduino dependencies.
+This layer allows Avionics to be tested in the host-native test environment on a laptop without any Arduino dependencies.

-If you ever try to inlucde an Arduino header directly in Avionics, then the Native tests will fail to compile because Native isn't an Arduino project and doesn't have access to Arduino headers.
+If you ever try to include an Arduino header directly in Avionics, then host-native tests will fail to compile because they do not have access to Arduino headers.

 For example, the serial_mock.h defines a Serial object that mimics the Arduino Serial object.
 It has the same methods (e.g., begin, print, println, etc.) but they just print to the stdout instead of a real serial port.